Access control - authentication overview

 Some of these techniques support Multi-factor Authentication (MFA) to bring additional security.

-Each of these requires its own configuration settings in the application's auth-preferences.kts file.
-To change the default auth-preferences.kts you need to create a new auth-preferences.kts under this path: {application-name-script}-config/src/main/resources/scripts/.
+Each of these requires its own configuration settings in the application's auth-preferences.kts file, which is created by the build process.
+To change the default auth-preferences.kts, create the details in a new auth-preferences.kts file and replace the existing file in:

 Authentication workflow